Rockies vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Trea Turner and the Philadelphia Phillies hit the field against Elias Diaz and the Colorado Rockies on Saturday at 3:05 PM ET, in the third of a four-game series at Citizens Bank Park.
+Kyle Schwarber and the Philadelphia Phillies will square off against Kris Bryant and the Colorado Rockies at Citizens Bank Park in the final of a four-game series, Sunday at 12:05 PM ET.

-The favored Phillies have -190 moneyline odds against the underdog Rockies, who are listed at +155.
-A 9.5-run total has been set for this matchup.
+The Phillies are -275 moneyline favorites for this matchup with the Rockies (+220).
+Philadelphia is the favorite on the run line (-2.5).
+The over/under is 9 runs for this contest.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.